DaintyJet/VChat_GTER_EggHunter/README.md

 	```
       * First we send the bind shellcode packet, this is so the "egg" is staged in memory for the EggHunter to find.
       * Next we send the EggHunter payload, once this is sent the EggHunter should start scanning the memory of our VChat process.
 Give this a few minuets and we should be able to connect to port 4444 on the target machine for a shell.
-9. Modify your exploit program, to reflect the [exploit5.py](./SourceCode/exploit5.py) script and run it.
+3. Modify your exploit program, to reflect the [exploit5.py](./SourceCode/exploit5.py) script and run it.
 You should see the following output.

 	<img src="Images/I31.png" width=600>

    * If you do not see this, the exploit may have failed.
 Restart VChat and try again!
    * This can be done against the VChat server attached to Immunity Debugger or against it as a standalone program.
 Due to resource limitations, we tended to run it detached from the Immunity Debugger.

-10. After a few minutes, we can use the command ```nc <IP> <Port>``` where the `<IP` is the Window machine's IP and `Port` is 4444 (Or whatever you generated the bind shellcode to have).
+4. After a few minutes, we can use the command ```nc <IP> <Port>``` where the `<IP` is the Window machine's IP and `Port` is 4444 (Or whatever you generated the bind shellcode to have).
 This should connect to the server and acquire a shell as shown below.

 	<img src="Images/I32.png" width=600>

-## VChat Code
+## (Optional) VChat Code
 ### TRUN
 Please refer to the [TRUN exploit](https://github.com/DaintyJet/VChat_TURN) for an explanation as to how and why the TURN overflow exploits VChat's code.
 The following discussion on the ```DWORD WINAPI ConnectionHandler(LPVOID CSocket)``` function and the ```TRUN``` case will be on how we bypassed the zeroing of ```TurnBuf``` and the freeing of ```RecvBuf``` in addition to why it was done the way we did it.